Eigenfunctions and Random Waves in the Benjamini-Schramm limit: Introduction

 as $n$ tends to infinity. \end{theorem}

-A result of this nature was first obtained very recently by Le Masson and Sahlsten \cite{LMS} for sequences of hyperbolic surfaces.
+Note that here the sequence $(\delta_n)$ depends on the sequence of test kernels.
+In the remark following Theorem \ref{T2} we formulate a version of this theorem for a window of (uniform) positive radius $\delta$.
+A result of this nature was first obtained recently by Le Masson and Sahlsten \cite{LMS} for sequences of hyperbolic surfaces.
 Our result gives in particular a generalization to hyperbolic manifolds of any dimension.
 Note also that in \cite{LMS}, only operators obtained by multiplication by functions are considered, and the spectral window is not authorized to shrink.
-Our proof is similarly based on the use of the mixing dynamics in the form of an ergodic theorem of Nevo, and is developed in Sections \ref{s:qes1}, \ref{s:qes2}, \ref{s:convol} and \ref{s:qes4}.
+Our proof is similarly based on the use of the mixing dynamics in the form of an ergodic theorem of Nevo, and is developed in Sections \ref{s:qes1}, \ref{s:qes2} and \ref{s:qes4}.
 The work of \cite{LMS} and ours are deeply inspired by results on large regular graphs by Anantharaman and Le Masson \cite{ALM15} and a variation of the proof appearing in \cite{BLML15}.
 On discrete regular graphs the spectrum of the Laplacian is always bounded and the relevant limit becomes that of large graphs.
 One of the advantages of the Benjamini-Schramm formalism is to unify these theories by providing the same framework for the discrete and continuous, large eigenvalue and large volume settings.